john0isaac/protect-my-dir/README.md

 # Protect My Dir

 A command-line tool designed to encrypt and decrypt files within a directory using a password.
-It provides a simple and secure way to protect sensitive files using AES encryption.
+It provides a simple and secure way to protect sensitive files using AES encryption .

 ## Features